MindscapeHQ/raygun4uwp/readme.txt

 ----------------------------------------

 The RaygunClient includes an attached property called "ListenToNavigation" which currently supports the Frame element.
-This will attach event handlers to the navigating and navigated events, allowing Raygun4UWP to measure the time it takes to perform a Frame navigation and send an event to Raygun.
+This will attach event handlers to the loading/loaded and navigating/navigated events, allowing Raygun4UWP to measure the time it takes to perform a Frame navigation and send an event to Raygun.
-The name of the event will be the Type name of the page that was navigated to.
+The name of the event will be the name of the page class type that was navigated to.

 To do this in XAML, first add the Raygun4UWP namespace to the top level tag of a page that contains a Frame that you want to track: